fredchan23/6m-data-1.1-intro-data-science/Pre-Study.md

 # **📚 Pre-Study: The Data Science Hierarchy of Needs**

 Instructions:
-Before Class 2 begins, please read the provided article "The Data Science Hierarchy of Needs" (or the summary provided in the LMS).
+Before Class 2 begins, please read the provided article ["The Data Science Hierarchy of Needs"](https://www.shopdev.co/blog/data-science-hierarchy-of-needs) .
 Then, use NotebookLM to deepen your understanding.

 ## **🤖 NotebookLM Prompt Guide**